It is known by many names, none of which sound particularly appealing.

 So how strong is this stuff, anyway?
 I suppose that’s part of the allure – you never really know.
 I read somewhere that you could shake a bottle of clear moonshine, and if the bubbles are large and dissipate quickly, the alcohol content is really high; whereas smaller bubbles that disappear more slowly indicated lower ABV.

 Aside from that being highly subjective and vague, I’ll say that I shook my bottle and got small bubbles that dissipated quickly…so I don’t know what that means.
-But typical moonshine ranges from 150 to 190 proof, so let’s just assume it’s pretty damn strong.
-(You can buy an alcohol meter if you really must know.)
+But typical moonshine ranges from 100 to 190 proof, so let’s just assume it’s pretty damn strong.
+(You can buy a hydrometer if you really must know.)

 The thing about the Apple Pie Moonshine is this – most recipes don’t call for a ton of spirit to be added.
 So it’s not quite as strong as you might expect of a moonshine drink.
 Of course, even that small amount packs a punch, and since there’s almost no alcohol taste beneath all those rich apple and spice flavors, people tend to throw back a few glasses before knowing what hit them.